claytonjwong/seven-habits/README.md

 **⭐️ Character cannot be made except by a steady, long continued process**

 It is said that wars are won in the general's tent.
 Taking one hour each day to sharpen the saw in the first three dimensions - the physical, the spiritual, and the mental - is a practice which will affect every decision, every relationship.
 It will greatly improve the quality, the effectiveness, of every other hour of the day, including the depth and restfulness of our sleep.
-It will build the long-term physical, spiritual, and mental strength to enable us to handle difficult challengnes in life.
+It will build the long-term physical, spiritual, and mental strength to enable us to handle difficult challenges in life.

 #### The Social/Emotional Dimension